dexteryy/pwa-mode-detector/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the PWA Display Mode Detector project!
+Thank you for considering contributing to the PWA Mode Detector project!
 This document will guide you through the contribution process and provide instructions for setting up your development environment.

 ## Table of Contents